 Sabah Servaes, MD, serves as vice chair of pediatric radiology and as a professor in the WVU Department of Radiology.
-The vice chair of pediatric radiology is a new position, created specifically to address the unique imaging needs of children of all ages.
-Dr. Servaes will fill a vital role for WVU Medicine Children’s immediately, and when the new hospital opens in 2021.
+Dr. Servaes has a vital role focused on addressing the unique imaging needs of children.

 Servaes joins WVU Medicine from the Children’s Hospital of Philadelphia, where she was a pediatric radiologist and director of Body CT in the Department of Radiology.
 She was also fellowship and residency program director for the department.